bumoproject/bumo-docs-en/docs/contract_new_interfaces.md

 - Variable description

   The height of the block where the current transaction is executed.

 ### Chain.tx

+- Variable description

   The transaction information signed by the user at the time of the transaction.